Bernard Tomic: 2016: First ATP 500 final, Masters 1000 quarterfinal

-To begin his north-American hard court season, he played in Washington as the No.3 seed.
+To begin his North American hard-court season, he played in Washington as the No. 3 seed.
 He received a bye through to the second round where he defeated Donald Young.
-In the third round, he lost to No. 13 seed and eventual Runner-up Ivo Karlović.
+In the third round, he lost to No. 13 seed and eventual runner-up Ivo Karlović.
 Tomic next played at the Canadian Masters where he defeated Alejandro González and Steven Diez but then lost to Kevin Anderson in the third round.
-He reached the Quarter-Final of the 2016 Western & Southern Open by beating former world number 28 João Sousa he then caused consecutive upsets by defeating the 11th seed David Goffin and the 5th seed Kei Nishikori.
-He then lost to world number 2 and eventual finalist Andy Murray in straight sets.
-Then Tomic played at the 2016 US Open as the 17th seed where he lost to Damir Džumhur in 4 sets in the first round.
+He reached the quarterfinal of the 2016 Western & Southern Open by beating former world No. 28, João Sousa, he then caused consecutive upsets by defeating the 11th seed David Goffin and the fifth seed Kei Nishikori.
+He then lost to world No. 2 and eventual finalist, Andy Murray, in straight sets.
+Then Tomic played at the US Open as the 17th seed where he lost to Damir Džumhur in four sets in the first round.

-Tomic began the Asian swing at the 2016 ATP Shenzhen Open as the fourth seed.
+Tomic began the Asian swing at the Shenzhen Open as the fourth seed.
 He beat Ryan Harrison to reach the quarterfinals before losing to Thomaz Bellucci.
 He next participated at the 2016 China Open where he lost to Pablo Carreno Busta in the first round.
-Tomic also played the 2016 China Open Men's Doubles partnering Jack Sock.
-Despite his early singles exit, Tomic reached his first tour doubles final which included a win over the second seeds and world number three Marcelo Melo who partnered Łukasz Kubot.
-Tomic/Sock lost in the final in a tight three set match to the partnership of Pablo Carreño Busta/Rafael Nadal.
-Tomic next contests the 2016 Shanghai Rolex Masters, he lost to the 15th seed Roberto Bautista Agut in the first round.
+Tomic also played the men's doubles, partnering Jack Sock.
+Despite his early singles exit, Tomic reached his first tour doubles final which included a win over the second seeds and world No. 3 Marcelo Melo who partnered Łukasz Kubot.
+Tomic/Sock lost in the final in a tight three-set match to the partnership of Pablo Carreño Busta/Rafael Nadal.
+Tomic next contests the Shanghai Masters, he lost to the 15th seed Bautista Agut in the first round.

 He finished the year ranked world No. 26.